 In this paper we presented an emulation system that we designed and developed for active tag applications.
-This emulation system is currently employed for the development phase experiments of a pedestrian localization system by Matsushita Electric Industrial Co., Ltd. By using our system it was possible to simplify the development and testing procedures of the localization engine, and identify several firmware implementation issues.
+This emulation system is currently employed for the development phase emulations of a pedestrian localization system by Panasonic.
+By using our system it was possible to simplify the development and testing procedures of the localization engine, and identify several firmware implementation issues.

-In order to validate the emulation system we carried out results that reproduced a real-world 16 pedestrian experiment that took place in March 2007 using the prototype of the active tag based pedestrian localization system.
-The emulation experiment results show the good agreement that exists between the virtual motion patterns of pedestrians, reproduced according to the real-world scenario, and the actual conditions that were recreated in our emulation experiment.
+In order to validate the emulation system we carried out tests that reproduced a real-world 16 pedestrian experiment that took place in March 2007 using the prototype of the active tag based pedestrian localization system.
+The emulation results show the good agreement that exists between the virtual motion patterns of pedestrians, reproduced according to the real-world scenario, and the actual conditions that were recreated in our emulation.